 Unfortunately, the opposite news came.

-When it did, as our crazy brains do, mine instantly went to, “I’ll never get better.
+When it did, as our irrational brains often do, mine instantly went to, “I’ll never get better.
 I can’t live like this.
 This so unfair.”

 Fortunately, I know better than to let my brain stay there for more than 30 seconds.
 So I had a good, long cry in my husband’s arms until all the sadness of the moment cleared out.